 But to answer the question: ‘How much will £1mn buy you in pension income?’
 You’re looking at a gross annual income of around £40,000 (4%) on average per year.
 Is that enough?
 Now, that’s a question only you can answer.

 If you’re starting to think about your retirement, the Government’s Pension Wise service offers free, impartial guidance to help you understand your options at retirement.
 You can access the guidance online at www.moneyhelper.org.uk or over the telephone on 0800 138 3944.

 Fidelity’s Retirement Service also has a team of specialists who can provide you with free guidance to help you with your decisions.
 They can also provide advice and help you select products though this will have a charge.

 Important information: Investors should note that the views expressed may no longer be current and may have already been acted upon.
 Tax treatment depends on individual circumstances and all tax rules may change in the future.
-Withdrawals from a pension product will not be possible until you reach age 55.
+The minimum age you can normally access your pension savings is currently 55, and is due to rise to 57 on 6 April 2028, unless you have a lower protected pension age.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to a Fidelity adviser or an authorised financial adviser of your choice.